Dan Reeder (musician): Career

 Reeder started his artistic career at Chapman University in Orange County, California.
 In 1980, Dan transferred to California State University, Fullerton to study fine arts.
 He relocated to Nuremberg, Germany with one semester left.

 Reeder was signed to John Prine's Oh Boy Records recording label after sending Prine a self-made CD of his songs.
 His self-titled debut album was released in 2003.
-Reeder was the first musician to receive an article from Rolling Stone Magazine without a record deal.
 Previously with Prine, he performed regularly in North America and Europe.

 Reeder writes, arranges, and engineers his recordings on which the instruments and vocals are played and performed by himself through the use of multi-layering.
-He also has a creative knack for lo-fi, homemade engineering and taught himself how to build his own computers, amplifiers, microphones and P.A systems, some from scratch.
+He taught himself how to build his own computers, amplifiers, microphones and P.A systems, some from scratch.
 Reeder is also an instrument maker and builds most of the instruments that he uses for recordings and live shows.

 In 2006, Reeder opened the Nuremberg Bardentreffen (an open-air music festival in Nuremberg, Germany) with a concert on the Klarissenplatz.
 In 2010, he was awarded the Promotion Prize of the city of Nuremberg.

 Besides being more widely recognized as a musician and recording artist, Reeder is primarily a painter and visual artist.
 All of his albums feature his own original work as cover art.
 In 2012 he published an overview of his work entitled, Art Pussies Fear This Book.

 His five song EP Nobody Wants To Be You was released in 2018.

 In 2020, Reeder released his 20-song album Every Which Way on Oh Boy Records.
 "Covering ground from scientific advancement to the 2016 election, the male gaze, and the nature of aging itself, the 28-song release clocks in at just under an hour of listening time..."

 Later that year, Dan Reeder was featured on the R&B artist Dijon's "The Stranger", which Rolling Stone's Jon Blistein described as a "Folk song modeled after hip-hop posse cuts also boasts Sachi DiSerafino, Dan Reeder, Thea Gustafsson".

-In 2022, Dan Reeder was featured artist on musician / comedian Whitmer Thomas ' song "South Florida", "... a heartfelt song about Thomas’ guilt about his estrangement from his father, slouching down so his father won't notice how much his son has grown because he didn't want his dad to feel like he'd "missed out."
+In 2022, Dan Reeder was featured artist on musician / comedian Whitmer Thomas' song "South Florida", "a heartfelt song about Thomas' guilt about his estrangement from his father, slouching down so his father won't notice how much his son has grown because he didn't want his dad to feel like he'd "missed out."
 The sentimental lyrics are heightened with Thomas' father giving his own perspective, too, through Dan Reeder singing as Thomas Sr."